Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 • Faculty with the title of assistant professor, associate professor, or professor who are appointed with emeritus, retired, affiliate, research, or clinical status may be nominated for a 5-year, renewable term and may be endorsed to chair doctoral supervisory committees if deemed appropriate by the academic unit.

-• Faculty with the following titles and ranks (including those with emeritus, retired, affiliate, research, or clinical status) may be nominated for a 5-year, renewable term and may be endorsed to chair doctoral supervisory committees if deemed appropriate by the academic unit and hired through a nationally competitive search for a faculty position:
+• Faculty with the following titles and ranks (including those with emeritus, retired, affiliate, research, or clinical status) may be nominated for a 5-year, renewable term and may be endorsed to chair doctoral supervisory committees if deemed appropriate by the academic unit:

 • Professor of Practice